 Ethical Approval for Veterinary Research Projects

 All veterinary research projects must have ethical approval prior to starting.
 Many journals require ethical approval as part of the submission process of research papers and it is important to seek this well in advance of starting any project that may result in publication.
-The School of Veterinary Medicine Ethics and Welfare Committee will consider applications for prospective studies and retrospective analyses/clinical audit concerning all veterinary species, including questionnaire studies concerning owners of animal subjects (where the information collected relates primarily to the animal).
+Our Ethics and Welfare Committee will consider applications for prospective studies and retrospective analyses/clinical audit concerning all veterinary species, including questionnaire studies concerning owners of animal subjects (where the information collected relates primarily to the animal).
 The college of MVLS ethics committee will consider research projects involving questionnaires which ask personal questions of the owner/human subject (not just demographics such as their sex/age bracket/income bracket etc).
 Projects that cause pain distress, suffering or lasting harm to an animal for research purposes only fall under the Animal (Scientific Procedures) Act 1986 (ASPA), and ethical approval is obtained from a separate university committee, the Animal Welfare and Ethics Research Body.
 Guidelines on what procedures fall under ASPA can be found in the RCVS flow chart and examples.
 Contact one of the Named Vets about such projects in the first instance.

 Applying for Ethical Approval

 Approval may take up to 4 weeks, so please allow sufficient time for your application.
 Retrospective approval for studies that have already been completed will not be granted.

 Once the project outline is agreed and numbers of samples/animals have been estimated from a power calculation, complete the appropriate sections of the form, ensure all applicants have signed it and obtain Head of Division’s signature BEFORE submitting an electronic version to email@example.com.
 Consent forms, owner information sheets and draft questionnaires (if relevant) should be submitted along with the form.